Brand Strategy & Positioning

 Frequently Asked Questions About Brand Architecture

-How does brand architecture affect business valuation?
+How does brand architecture affect AI Overviews in 2026?

 What are the three types of brand architecture?